blueaxis/auth-cookie/model/backup/README.txt

 fp: 88 tn: 351
 PR-AUC: 0.39326589049259436

-The best-performing model is converted into a Tensorflow SavedModel and is stored in model_tf.
+The best-performing model is converted into a Tensorflow SavedModel and is stored in model_tfdf.